To ease your transition from school to nursing career, HealthCall offers a new graduate nursing program to start you on the right path.

 Work cooperatively and effectively with physicians, family members and other members of the healthcare team.

-HealthCall’s New Graduate Program in Community Nursing accepts one incoming class 2 times per year.
-The 2017 Fall program will begin November 3, 2017.
-Applications for the Fall program are due by October 2, 2017.
+HealthCall’s New Graduate Program in Community Nursing accepts one incoming class Annually.
+The 2022 Fall program will begin October 2022.
+Applications for the Fall program are due by August 2022.
 There is no cost to participants in the program, and participants will be compensated during the program.
-The 2018 Fall program will begin May 18, 2017.

 Space in the program is limited; only six nurses will be selected to participate.